Giovaniavs/Giovaniavs/README.md

   <img src="./img/gandalf.gif" width=350>
   <br><br>
   <samp>
     Hello there!
 I'm glad to see you right here, nice to meet you!
-So, my name is Giovani Albuquerque and I am someone that realy like to study and build some web applications.
+So, my name is Giovani Albuquerque and I realy like to study and build software applications.
 Nowadays I'm so excited to learn more about Dev Web, Dev Mobile and DevOps because I believe that these three pillars united are very important to understand deepthly the new world of software development we live in.
   </samp>
 </p>